jborjon/jborjon.github.io/portfolio/7-tips-to-conquer-job-search-burnout.md

 Because it will yield better results for the same amount of effort.
 It will help you feel in control, reduce anxiety, and give you an increased sense that what you’re pursuing will eventually come.

-[Customize your resume](https://www.promotedresume.com/blog/how-to-write-a-resume-with-no-experience-part-one){:target="_blank"} for each application.
-Make sure you’re conveying your experience with [well-written bullet points](https://www.promotedresume.com/blog/how-to-write-good-resume-bullet-points-guide){:target="_blank"} and that you have the right [keywords for ATS](https://www.promotedresume.com/blog/how-to-get-your-resume-past-the-applicant-tracking-systems-ats){:target="_blank"}.
+[Customize your resume](https://www.promotedresume.com/blog/how-to-write-a-resume-with-no-experience-part-one){:target="_blank" rel="noopener noreferrer"} for each application.
+Make sure you’re conveying your experience with [well-written bullet points](https://www.promotedresume.com/blog/how-to-write-good-resume-bullet-points-guide){:target="_blank" rel="noopener noreferrer"} and that you have the right [keywords for ATS](https://www.promotedresume.com/blog/how-to-get-your-resume-past-the-applicant-tracking-systems-ats){:target="_blank" rel="noopener noreferrer"}.
 Leverage the power of LinkedIn.

 Fill out each application carefully and completely.
 Ask questions if you need to.